 This program is for younger children.
-It can be effective in some cases.
-ABA uses one-on-one teaching that reinforces the practice of various skills.
-The goal is to get the child close to normal developmental functioning.
+It helps in some cases.
+ABA uses one-on-one teaching that reinforces various skills.
+The goal is to get the child close to normal functioning for their age.

-ABA programs are usually done in a child's home under the supervision of a behavioral psychologist.
-These programs can be very expensive and have not been widely adopted by school systems.
-Parents often must seek funding and staffing from other sources, which can be hard to find in many communities.
+An ABA program is often done in a child's home.
+A behavioral psychologist oversees the program.
+ABA programs can be very expensive and aren't widely used by school systems.
+Parents often have to find funding and staffing from other sources, which aren't available in many communities.

 Another program is called the Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH).
-TEACCH was developed as a statewide program in North Carolina.
-It uses picture schedules and other visual cues that help the child work independently and organize and structure their environments.
+It uses picture schedules and other visual cues.
+These help children work on their own and organize and structure their environments.

-Though TEACCH tries to improve a child's adaptation and skills, it also accepts the problems associated with ASD.
-Unlike ABA programs, TEACCH programs do not expect children to achieve typical development with treatment.
+Though TEACCH tries to improve a child's skills and ability to adapt, it also accepts the problems associated with ASD.
+Unlike ABA programs, TEACCH doesn't expect children to achieve typical development with treatment.

 There is no medicine that treats ASD itself.
-But medicines are often used to treat behavior or emotional problems that people with ASD may have, including:
+But medicines are often used to treat behavior or emotional problems that people with ASD may have.
+These include:

-Currently, only risperidone is approved to treat children ages 5 through 16 for the irritability and aggression that can occur with ASD.
-Other medicines that may also be used include mood stabilizers and stimulants.
+Only the drug risperidone is approved to treat children ages 5 through 16 for the irritability and aggression that can occur with ASD.
+Other medicines that may also be used are mood stabilizers and stimulants.

-Some children with ASD appear to respond to a gluten-free or casein-free diet.
-Gluten is found in foods containing wheat, rye, and barley.
-Casein is found in milk, cheese, and other dairy products.
-Not all experts agree that dietary changes will make a difference, and not all studies of this method have shown positive results.
+Some children with ASD seem to do well on a gluten-free or casein-free diet.
+Gluten is in foods containing wheat, rye, and barley.
+Casein is in milk, cheese, and other dairy products.
+Not all experts agree that changes in diet make a difference.
+And not all studies have shown positive results.

-If you are considering these or other dietary changes, talk to both a doctor who specializes in the digestive system (gastroenterologist) and a registered dietitian.
-You want to be sure that the child is still receiving enough calories, nutrients, and a balanced diet.
+If you're thinking about these or other diet changes, talk to both a doctor and a registered dietitian.
+You want to be sure that your child is still getting enough calories and the right nutrients.

-Beware that there are widely publicized treatments for ASD that do not have scientific support, and reports of miracle cures that do not live up to expectations.
-If your child has ASD, it may be helpful to talk with other parents of children with ASD and ASD specialists.
+Beware of widely publicized treatments for ASD that don't have scientific support, and reports of miracle cures.
+If your child has ASD, talk with other parents.
 Also discuss your concerns with ASD specialists.
-Follow the progress of research in this area, which is rapidly developing.
+Follow the progress of ASD research, which is rapidly developing.

 Many organizations provide additional information and help on ASD.

-With the right therapy, many ASD symptoms can be improved.
-Most people with ASD continue to have some symptoms throughout their lives, though they are able to live with their families or in the community.
+With the right treatment, many ASD symptoms can be improved.
+Most people with ASD have some symptoms throughout their lives.
+But, they're able to live with their families or in the community.

-ASD can be associated with other disorders that affect the brain, such as:
+ASD can be linked with other brain disorders, such as:

 Some people with autism develop seizures.

-The stresses of dealing with autism can lead to social and emotional complications for families and caregivers, as well as for the person with autism.
+The stress of dealing with autism can lead to social and emotional problems for families and caregivers, and for the person with autism.